meeprdib/Antiderivative-Outline/To-Do/Misc.md

 - [ ] Recolor TiCon tools to have accurate color schemes to the ingots
 - [ ] Fine-tune Accessories slots
 - [ ] Replace Skyroot Sticks with normal stick
-- [ ] Change RU Overgrown Bone Block model to be compatible with JNE
 - [ ] Integrate SG2 molds and TiCon casts